 May 19, 2017

-The $230 compliance fee will be charged in addition to the $155 work permit application fee that is currently applicable to most work permits.
+The $230 CAD compliance fee is required in addition to the $155 CAD work permit application fee that is currently applicable to most work permits.

 How does the employer submit the required information to IRCC?

-Employers must first set up an Employer Portal on IRCC’s website.
-They are then able to electronically fill out and file the information required for the Employer Compliance submission.
-Once the information has been filled out, the employer is then asked to pay the $230 fee, also online.
-A receipt is then generated, and within a few minutes, the employer will be able to see confirmation on the Employer Portal homepage, that the submission was successfully made.
-Each successful submission is given an associated Confirmation Number, eg: ‘A0001234’.
-The employer must provide a copy of the $230 payment receipt and the Confirmation Number to the foreign worker for them to use when applying for their work permit.
+Employers must first set up an Employer Portal account on IRCC’s website.
+They are then able to electronically fill out and submit the information required for the Employer Compliance submission.
+In order to submit, the employer must pay the accompanying $230 CAD fee online.
+A receipt is then generated and, within a few minutes, the employer will be able to see confirmation on the Employer Portal homepage that the submission was successfully made.
+Each successful submission is given an associated confirmation number, i.e. the ‘A-Number’.
+The employer must provide a copy of the $230 CAD payment receipt and the A-Number to the foreign national for them to use when applying for their work permit.